anjolikabd/KSLogger/README.txt

 Hello!

-KeyScreenLogger is a tool which records keystrokes and takes screenshots on a user's computer and sends the logged data to Dropbox.
+KeyScreenLogger is a tool which records keystrokes and takes screenshots on a user's computer and sends the zipped logged data to Dropbox and then deletes all logged data on the user's computer.

 ***Must Enable Terminal to make changes on computer by going to System Preferences > Security and Privacy > Accessibility  and add Terminal to apps allowed to control your computer***